Selecting a water heater

-Stored hot water tanks
+Stored water heater tanks

-If your family turns their hot water on and off throughout the day – for example, to take showers, use the dishwasher or do laundry – you may benefit from a stored hot water tank.
+If your family turns their hot water on and off throughout the day – for example, to take showers, use the dishwasher or do laundry – you may benefit from a stored water heater tank.

-Stored hot water tanks are large tanks that hold a reservoir of water.
+Stored water heater tanks are large tanks that hold a reservoir of water.
 The water is heated continuously throughout the day to ensure you have a supply of hot water when you need it.
 As you use hot water, the tank is refilled with cold water.